opersent/aztaskbar/README.md

 **@[AndrewZaech](https://gitlab.com/AndrewZaech) - Project Maintainer and Developer**

 Additional credits:
+* Significant portions of this project are based on code from [Dash to Panel](https://github.com/home-sweet-gnome/dash-to-panel) and [Dash to Dock](https://github.com/micheleg/dash-to-dock)
+    * Window Previews - Dash to Dock
-* Large parts of the window preview feature copied from Dash to Dock extension and modified for this extensions needs.
+    * UnityLauncher - Dash to Dock
+    * Urgent Window logic - Dash to Dock
-* AppIcon mouse scroll cycle window logic borrowed from Dash to Panel (https://github.com/home-sweet-gnome/dash-to-panel/blob/master/utils.js#L415-L430)
+    * AppIcon mouse scroll cycle window logic - Dash to Panel
-* Window peeking feature based on code from Dash to Panel
+    * Window peeking feature - Dash to Panel
 * Panel Location feature based on code from Just Perfection extension

 -----